 - Place the grated zucchini into a dry dish towel, and wring the towel over the sink until the water from the zucchini is squeezed out.

-- Mix all of the ingredients together in a bowl.
+- Mix the zucchini with the rest of the ingredients in a bowl.

 - Remove the crust.

 - Place the pan back into the oven on the bottom rack and bake for 5-7 minutes or until cheese is melted to your liking.

 - Remove and let cool for five minutes to let everything set.